Sonia-23/Sonia-Teta-/README.md

 # Sonia-Teta-
-This is repository contains files that show and explain how I made a calculator
+This is a repository that contains files that show and explain how I worked on different projects like creating a calculator.